ray-project/ray/doc/source/data/custom-datasource.rst

 .. note::

-  This guide is for education only.
+  This MongoDatasource guide below is for education only.
 For production use of MongoDB in Ray Datasets, see :ref:`Creating Dataset from MongoDB <dataset_mongo_db>`.

 Ray Datasets supports multiple ways to :ref:`create a dataset <creating_datasets>`, allowing you to easily ingest data of common formats from popular sources.
 However, if the